Pitt-RAS/PittRAS/README.md

 Find deployment status here: https://github.com/Pitt-RAS/PittRAS/deployments/activity_log?environment=github-pages

+## Viewing your website changes locally
+Two options:
+1) You can past the file path to any html file in the browser and it will open.
+Alternatively, on windows at least, you can just double click the html file and it will open in the browser automatically.
+Or you can do right click and then open with > your choice of browser.

+2) If you are a VScode user, add the extension called "Live Server".
+Once it's installed, close and reopen VScode.
+If you go to any html file, you will now see a "Go Live" button in the bottom right corner.
+You can click that to preview the current html file you are on.

 ## Navigating through the website locally
 Every site page has a file extension of .html.
 You can see this by looking through the repo.
 However, you might notice when navigating through the website on a browser, you do not see the .html extension.
 This is because the .htaccess file redirects any file (/filename) that doesn't resolve to /filename.html.
 So, when published all the links will work properly with the help of .htaccess.